Provençal Soupe au Pistou (Bean and Vegetable Soup with Pinenut Pesto)

 2 tbsp. water

-Add the second group of ingredients, zucchini through thyme, and cook until vegetables are done and soup is thick and flavorful.
+Add the second group of ingredients, zucchini through thyme, and simmer until vegetables are done and soup is thick and flavorful.
 This could be in as little as 25 minutes or as long as an hour.
 Remove the bay leaves before serving.

 Use a food processor to make the pistou.
 Drop the garlic into the running processor, and process until minced.
 Add the toasted pinenuts (you can toast them in a small skillet or toaster oven until just beginning to brown, about 1 minute) and process until they form a thick paste.
 Add the basil leaves and process, scraping down the sides, until it is all incorporated.
 Add water as the processor is running to thin out the mixture a little.